Impelon/nlp-projects/machine_translation/README.md

 - `translation.py`
   - Contains our code to create models for translation between languages.
   - Creates complete pipelines, including tokenizer, embeddings, encoder and decoder.
+    - Functions building the models are near the end of the file.
+    - Available presets for model configurations are available near the top of the file.
     - Can create pipelines using English as a pivot-language.
   - Provides methods for training pipelines.
 - `experiments.py`
   - Contains all our experiments using different models, approaches and languages.